DivLoic/Loicmdivad/content/posts/07_explore_data_contracts_with_cloud_pubsub.md

 Finally, the single-page web app is a Svelte module.
 The Spring Boot module considers the [Svelte output as a resources directory](https://github.com/DivLoic/blog-loicmdivad-com/blob/8da6aa1752cf97bda2e5c7e1492a78aecc5dbeb9/blog_007/dumpling-app-service/pom.xml#L99)
 .
-The page is not pretty, but don't be mean at the Dumpling team, "they" are not great at front-end development.
+The page is not pretty, but don't be mean to the Dumpling team, "they" are not great at front-end development.

 > Every time I write Javascript, a kid loses a balloon -- _Loïc DIVAD_